Page views in 2024 to date: 3

-18 November 2010 – Case of the Week #191
+18 November 2010 - Case #191

 All cases are archived on our website.
-To view them sorted by number, diagnosis or category, visit our Home Page and click on the Case of the Week button on the left hand side.
+To view them sorted by case number, diagnosis or category, visit our main Case of the Month page.
+To subscribe or unsubscribe to Case of the Month or our other email lists, click here.

 Thanks to Dr. Ankur Sangoi, El Camino Hospital and Stanford University, California, for contributing this case.
-To contribute a Case of the Week, follow the guidelines on our Case of the Week page.

-The Genomic Health OncotypeDX® Breast Cancer Assay provides early-stage ER-positive breast cancer patients with an individualized Recurrence Score® result that assesses the benefit of chemotherapy and the likelihood of 10-year distant recurrence.
+The Genomic Health OncotypeDX Breast Cancer Assay provides early-stage ER-positive breast cancer patients with an individualized Recurrence Score result that assesses the benefit of chemotherapy and the likelihood of 10-year distant recurrence.

-The Recurrence Score is calculated using RT-PCR technology to assess the expression of 21 genes in a patient’s FPET core biopsy or surgical excision sample.
+The Recurrence Score is calculated using RT-PCR technology to assess the expression of 21 genes in a patients FPET core biopsy or surgical excision sample.
 The assay is precise, accurate, and highly reproducible over a wide dynamic range, with a success rate of >97%.
 The assay is validated in 13 clinical studies involving more than 4000 patients.

 For more information, please visit www.oncotypedx.com.